zecke/grafana/docs/sources/installation/configuration.md

 ### conn_max_lifetime

 Sets the maximum amount of time a connection may be reused.
 The default is 14400 (which means 14400 seconds or 4 hours).
-For MySQL, this setting should be shorter than the [`wait_timeout`](https://dev.mysql.com/doc/refman/5.7/en/server-system-variables.html#sysvar_wait_timeout) variable.

 ### log_queries